275-251-Great Vocals

 Writer/Composer: Brook Benton / Belford Hendricks / Clyde Otis (1959)

-This American singer/songwriter’s second song in our ranking is a precious jewel indeed.
+This American singer / songwriter’s 2nd listed song in our ranking is a precious jewel indeed.
 We’re hooked from the very beginning, “Someday, someway / You’ll realize that you’ve been blind / Yes, darling, you’re going to need me again / It’s just a matter of time.”
-Very few singers of the 1950s /1960s could convey and love and sincerity of the smooth-as-velvet, baritone voice of Brook Benton.
-His forte in this selection as an interpreter of Blues / Soul and Pop, he validates here with his warm, caring style and delivery—and don’t you just love it when he hits those unexpected low notes?
+Very few singers of the 1950s - 1970s could convey and love and sincerity of the smooth-as-velvet, baritone voice of Brook Benton.
+His forte in this selection puts him front and center as an interpreter of Blues / Soul and Pop, and he validates it here with his warm, expressive, caring style and delivery—and don’t you just love it when he hits those unexpected low notes?
 Truly one of the century’s best…Splendidly Poignant!

 https://youtu.be/gVpaXi5kuXA?si=VBn225l6aNVAS3Je